grapestone5321/Kaggle-Courses-Python/README.md

 - Comparison Operations

+Comparison operators can be combined with the arithmetic operators we've already seen to express a virtually limitless range of mathematical tests.
+For example, we can check if a number is odd by checking that the modulus with 2 returns 1

 - Combining Boolean Values

 You can combine boolean values using the standard concepts of "and", "or", and "not".